MSFT-Innovation-Hub-India/VoiceLiveAPI-Retail-Agent-Service-Demo/README.md

-# Contoso Retail Assistant — Voice + Chat (Azure Voice Live + Chainlit)
+# Contoso Retail Assistant — Voice + Chat (Azure Voice Live API + Chainlit)

-An interactive retail assistant that supports natural voice and text conversations using Azure Voice Live.
+An interactive retail assistant that supports natural voice and text conversations using Azure Voice Live API.
 Built with Chainlit for responsive, real-time UI and robust audio handling.

+It uses an Azure AI Foundry Project and an Agent in it that has tool actions configured - in this sampple, it uses the Contoso Retail eCom APIs that are configured using the Swagger definition.

 ## 🛍 Use case

 Contoso’s in-store/online assistant to:
 - Answer product questions (price, specs, availability)
-- Track orders and returns status
+- place orders

-- Recommend products based on needs
-- Provide store info (hours, locations, policies)
+- what are the products in Winter wear
+- What are the products in Active Wear
+- I want to order 5 numbers of Product ID 24

 Optimized for hands-free, multi-turn conversations with live transcripts and spoken replies.
 ## 🔧 What’s inside (implementation)

-- Chainlit app (`chainlit_voice_app.py`) with a threaded WebSocket client to Azure Voice Live (`/voice-live/realtime`)
+- Chainlit app (`chainlit_voice_app.py`) with a threaded WebSocket client to Azure Voice Live API (`/voice-live/realtime`)
 - Azure AD auth via DefaultAzureCredential; scopes: `https://ai.azure.com/.default`
 - Server Voice settings: 24kHz audio, semantic VAD, deep noise suppression, server echo cancellation
 - Half‑duplex mic gating to reduce echo/self‑interruptions (blocks mic while assistant audio plays + brief tail cooldown)